Some-random/jiangdongwei0.github.io/_pages/about.md

   - /about.html
 ---

+I'm looking for research scientist/applied scientist internship for summer/fall 2024.
+Don't hesitate to contact me if there is a match!

 Research Focus
 ======
 I'm interested in the **self-improvement** capability of LLMs.
 If we begin with the “end” (superintelligence/AGI) in mind, relying on human input won't get us there.
 We need to teach models to interact with the environment and self-improve.
 Specifically, I'm interested in: